ZJU-DAILY/FedER/README.md

 * HuggingFace Transformers 4.9.2
 * NVIDIA Apex (fp16 training)

-Please refer to the source code to install all required packages in Python
+Please refer to the source code to install all required packages in Python.

 ## Datasets